Common Questions about Your Diagnosis of Pilonidal Disease

 When can I return to work?

 Most patients can return to work four days or so after surgery.
-It’s perfectly acceptable, however, to take the week off until your drain is removed.
+However, it’s perfectly acceptable to take the week off until the drain is removed.

 When can I go back to sports?

 Please don’t exercise while the drain is in place.
 Walking is okay.
-You are allowed to sit on the operative site immediately after surgery (it actually helps push fluid from under the flap).
-Once the drain is removed, you may begin to exercise.
+You can sit on the operative site immediately after surgery (it helps push fluid from under the flap).
+Once the drain is removed, you may begin to gently exercise.

-When returning to physical activity, please avoid anything that causes pain, don’t submerge in the water, and avoid rigorous activities where you could possibly fall on your bottom (skiing and snowboarding are bad early activities)for a month after the drain is removed.
+When returning to physical activity, please avoid anything that causes pain, deep squats, riding a bike, don’t submerge in the water, and avoid rigorous activities where you could fall on your bottom (skiing and snowboarding are bad early activities)for a month after the drain is removed.

 For those patients that have had a prior failed operation or very complex pilonidal disease (a large wound close to the anus), I often ask them to refrain from sports for a few weeks more.